magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 [(('liked', 'youtube', 'video'), 32), (('i', 'am', 'going'), 18), (('pick', 'fan', 'army'), 18), (('cross', 'body', 'bag'), 17), (('reddits', 'new', 'content'), 11), (('new', 'content', 'policy'), 11), (('low', 'selfimage', 'take'), 10), (('selfimage', 'take', 'quiz'), 10), (('deluged', 'invoice', 'make'), 10), (('likely', 'rise', 'top'), 10)]
 ```

-As you can see in the results, there is a bug in the code where the text the ngrams are extracted from  is not lemmatized.
-This is not good for performance and is something we should look into.

 #### Sentiment analysis